spacetelescope/stcal/docs/stcal/saturation/description.rst

 Description
 ===========

-:Alias: saturation

 Saturation Checking
 -------------------
-The ``flag_saturated_pixels`` routine flags pixels at or below the A/D floor or above the saturation threshold.
+The :func:`~stcal.saturation.flag_saturated_pixels` routine flags pixels at or below the A/D floor or above the saturation threshold.
 Pixel values are flagged as saturated if the pixel value is larger than the defined saturation threshold.
 Pixel values are flagged as below the A/D floor if they have a value of zero DN or less.